 We will be staying in the One Wave Surf House in a gated community just across from one of the country’s most famous surf breaks, Sunzal.
 Picture, flawlessly peeling right peaks staked to the horizon.
 This is definitely the spot of choice for most weekend warriors from San Salvador.

-El Tunco, the little village just on the south side of the river mouth here has transformed from a rough backwater to a trendy vacation spot for locals and travelers alike, laid back during the week, and absolutely pulsing on the weekends.
+El Tunco, the little village just on the south side of the river mouth here has transformed from a rough backwater to a trendy vacation spot for locals and travellers alike, laid back during the week, and absolutely pulsing on the weekends.

 There are at least a dozen excellent waves all within about an hour’s drive of La Libertad, so if you don’t feel like battling for waves in the funky local surf town in El Tunco, a short car ride will remedy that.
 In fact, I really don’t have to think about much, I just show up and decide what break I want to surf each day.